 Anastasios Gaitanidis is a Senior Lecturer in Counselling Psychology at Regent’s University London.
 He is also a Psychoanalytic Psychotherapist in private practice and has published several articles and books on psychoanalysis, sociology and culture.

 Polona Curk works on intersubjective affective influence and mental health.
-She has published on autonomy, destructiveness and affective equality in intimate relationships, and on the psychoanalytic concept of narcissism.
+She has published on autonomy, destructiveness and affective equality in intimate relationships, on the psychoanalytic concept of narcissism, and the notion of insight in mental health.

 "The sublime in everyday life, taken from different perspectives, is marvellously demonstrated in this book.
 Given my experience in the field of psychoanalysis for madness and traumas, I am impressed by the emphasis on unexpected moments of wonder, difficult to share and to name.
 To call them an encounter with the sublime is a great help which triggers here beautiful accounts of intense meetings experienced as sudden, amazing, and fugitive, beyond words, still opening a brand-new path for untold stories.
 Longinus, who lived in troubled times, should be delighted by the new use of his word in ours."